This search includes results that are not relevant to tricks or sleights (e.g. columns, reviews, articles, ...). Click here to hide these results.

 44

-Masao Atsukawa Warp 9 card as jigsaw puzzle, credit information by Max Maven
+Masao Atsukawa Warp 9 card as jigsaw puzzle, geometrical puzzle with a playing card that makes a full card face-down, but a piece is left over when assembled face-up, credit information by Max Maven

 Genii (Vol. 63 No. 5)